-- This advice goes to ladies who have been coloring and heat styling their hair very often.
-Make sure you do a hot oil treatment a few days before color application.
+- Make sure you do a hot oil treatment a few days before color application.
 This treatment ensures your hair has enough strength to withstand the reactions.
-Hot oil treatment protects the hair from damage as well.
+Hot oil treatment protects the hair from damage as well (This advice goes to ladies who have been coloring and heat styling their hair very often)

-- Skip conditioner and wash your hair properly with clarifying shampoo to remove all the build-up from hair products you used previously.
-But–
+- Skip conditioner and wash your hair correctly with clarifying shampoo to remove all the build-up from hair products you used previously.

 - Never wash your 24 hours or night before hair coloring.
 Wondering why?
-The hair produces its natural oils and anytime you wash your hair, Some quantity of the oil gets flushed away and this oil in mention is very essential for protecting the hair and scalp.
-Also, this oil helps you to achieve a well-distributed color.
+The hair produces its natural oils, and anytime you wash your hair, Some quantity of the oil gets flushed away, and this oil in mention is essential for protecting the hair and scalp.
+Also, these oils help you to achieve a well-distributed color.

 - If you are doing the coloring yourself, don’t ever forget to do a patch or strand test 24 hours before the appointed hair coloring day.